dfilter/text-request-ts-contracts/README.md

 import { createExpressEndpoints, initServer } from '@ts-rest/express';
 import * as express from 'express';
 import * as bodyParser from 'body-parser';
-import { textRequestClient } from "@dfilter/text-request-ts-contracts";
+import { textRequestClient } from "text-request-ts-contracts";
 import db from "./db";

 const app = express();